mcy-e/ALDS1_PROJECT1/README.md

    **Potential Errors**
    \- Assumes the array size is valid.

-   ---
+   ***

    ### Function: findIntersection

    **Purpose**

    To find the intersection of two arrays, i.e., the common elements between them.

    **Function Arguments**

-* int arr1\[\] // The first array
+- int arr1\[\] // The first array
-* int size1 // The size of the first array
+- int size1 // The size of the first array
-* int arr2\[\] // The second array
+- int arr2\[\] // The second array
-* int size2 // The size of the second array
+- int size2 // The size of the second array

   **Environment Variables**

-* int i // Iterator for the first array
+- int i // Iterator for the first array
-* int j // Iterator for the second array
+- int j // Iterator for the second array
-* int count // Variable to store the count of elements in the intersection array
+- int count // Variable to store the count of elements in the intersection array
-* int IntersectionArr\[\] // Temporary array to store the intersection elements
+- int IntersectionArr\[\] // Temporary array to store the intersection elements
-* int newArr\[\] // Array to store unique elements of the intersection
+- int newArr\[\] // Array to store unique elements of the intersection
-* int new\_size // Variable to store the size of the unique intersection array
+- int new_size // Variable to store the size of the unique intersection array

   **Primitive Actions**

-* Sort both arrays.
+- Sort both arrays.
-* Identify common elements between the two arrays.
+- Identify common elements between the two arrays.
-* Eliminate duplicates from the intersection array.
+- Eliminate duplicates from the intersection array.
-* Print the unique intersection array.
+- Print the unique intersection array.

   **Algorithm Steps**

 1. Sort arr1 and arr2 using quickSort.
 2. Use nested loops to compare elements of arr1 and arr2.
 If a match is found, add it to IntersectionArr and increment count.
 3. Sort IntersectionArr to group duplicates together.
 4. Create a new array, newArr, to store unique elements by iterating through IntersectionArr and checking for duplicates.
 5. Print the elements of newArr using printArray.

    **Complexity**

-* **Time Complexity:**
+- **Time Complexity:**
-  * Sorting arrays: O(size1 log size1 \+ size2 log size2)
+  - Sorting arrays: O(size1 log size1 \+ size2 log size2)
-  * Nested loops: O(size1 \* size2)
+  - Nested loops: O(size1 \* size2)
-  * Overall: O(size1 \* size2 \+ (size1 \+ size2) log(size1 \+ size2))
+  - Overall: O(size1 \* size2 \+ (size1 \+ size2) log(size1 \+ size2))
-* **Space Complexity:**
+- **Space Complexity:**

-  * Temporary arrays require O(size1 \+ size2) space.
+  - Temporary arrays require O(size1 \+ size2) space.

     **Potential Errors**

-* Assumes that both arrays are valid and of the given sizes.
+- Assumes that both arrays are valid and of the given sizes.
-* If quickSort or printArray functions are undefined, the program will fail.
+- If quickSort or printArray functions are undefined, the program will fail.

-  ---
+  ***

   ### Function: findUnion